 - Place the first batch of eggs into the mud and coat them well.
 I let mine sit for about 15 minutes before moving on to the next step.
 Find a large, deep bowl and fill it with rice chaff.
 After the eggs have rested in the mud, take them up one at a time and make sure they are completely coated.
 I found that the mud was a bit sticky and almost serous and didn’t want to adhere to the surface of the shell.
 When the coating is more or less uniform, place the egg in the chaff.
 Wipe excess mud off of your gloves by scraping on the edge of the vessel holding the mud.
 Then take handfulls of chaff and cover the egg with it completely.
 Pick up the egg and put chaff on the reverse side if needed.
 Then lightly compress the egg in your hand to try to get the chaff to bond with the mud.
 Remember the egg is raw and don’t squeeze too hard.
 When the chaff fully coats the egg (add more chaff if necessary), set it on a plate and move onto the next egg.

 When all of the intended eggs are coated with mud and chaff, clean up.
 I let my eggs sit overnight before burying them in soil and lime.
 I used soil from outside (not potting soil) to fill the crock to get some natural microorganisms in the mix.
 If you have a choice of soils around your yard, use one with a high clay content.
-Set crock in an out-of-the-way place and wait a few months.
+Set crock in an out-of-the-way place outside and wait a few months.
 I placed my eggs in a decorative sort of crock and put the crock in the garden as an ornament.
 Water is crucial to the process and the crock needs to be open to the rain to get wet and dry in cycles.